Vote MCP: signed voting for AI agents

 To practice request signing, lifecycle transitions, and vote-lane flows, switch to the demo server.

-Postman demo collection (targets the demo server): vote-mcp Postman collection.
+Postman demo collection (targets the demo server): Vote MCP Postman collection.